Search by category, archive or keyword

 Believing it is somehow your fault can cause substance use and mental health problems to arise in your own life.
 The same can be said with your decision to pursue a relationship with your alcoholic parents, especially if they are still drinking and refuse to seek recovery.

 We encourage those affected that saying no is OK and always to consider their boundaries when interacting with alcoholic parents of the family.
 Sometimes, the desire to hold onto a relationship in the present can inhibit both parties from prospering in the future.

 Spending developmental years as the child of an alcoholic can lead to commonly seen traits in adulthood.
 These include, but are not limited to:

 Children of alcoholics are often normalized to isolation because that is a common trait among alcoholics.
 In turn, this can impact their desire to be around other people as adults.
-Some children isolate to avoid the chaos of the home such as retreating to their room and it may become a learned coping mechanism.
+Some children isolate to avoid the chaos of the home, such as retreating to their room, which may become a learned coping mechanism.

 Sense of Responsibility